 The proximity to the forest means we have some visitations from kangaroos, wallabies and wombats with the occasional koala or echidna strolling by.
 We also have our 2 resident eagles continually patrolling the valley and plenty of birdlife in the native garden.
 There are many forest walking tracks directly off the property.
 There is a large, spring fed dam adjacent to the house stocked with silver perch, a hot tub downstairs, an entertainment area with BBQ facilities and a pizza oven.

-During your time at our Farm you will share our lovely home with Norma, Jim, Maggie and Dougal.
+During your time at our Farm you will share our lovely home with Norma, Jim, Fergus and Dougal.
 We are a family of four, Norma who retired after having owned cafes and a restaurant plus a travel business has dedicated herself to creating a sustainable and stunning garden of nearly a hectare.
 Jim, also retired, is the very handy handyman.
-Maggie, the Airedale Terrier who lives for eating and Dougal the Cairn Terrier who is small but thinks big and is also the chicken whisperer.
-Maggie and Dougal share the grounds with 2 alpacas, 6 sheep, 2 ducks and 5 chickens.
+Fergus and Dougal the Cairn Terriers who live for eating, are small but think big.
+Dougal is also the chicken whisperer .
+Fergus and Dougal share the grounds with 2 alpacas, 10 sheep, and 5 chickens.

 We welcome you to stay with us.
 We need your help around the house and garden in exchange for learning new skills in self-sufficient living, free food and accommodation.
 We are happy to assist with regular lifts into town if you have no transport and we have a bicycle or two on hand.